ajavamind/rca-studio2/README.md

 ## Studio III Emulator

 The Studio III game console was never built by RCA, but I and others wrote games using Studio III prototype boards in 1977.
-My Studio 3 emulation will show color graphics for Studio III games that implement color.
+My Studio 3 emulation will show color graphics for Studio III games that use color.

 Studio III Pinball Game Screenshot